 What clothes do I bring?

 The Long Mynd is 1450ft. above sea level so, whatever the time of year, you are advised to bring plenty of old warm clothes, sweaters, windproof anoraks, gloves, hat and waterproof footwear.
 In summer you will also need sunglasses, sunscreen and a hat, but not a baseball cap.
+Hats and clothing are available to purchase at the club.

 What about bed linen?